 Trade receivables are recognised and carried at original invoice amount, less a provision for any uncollectible debts.
+Trade receivables are generally due for settlement within 30 days.

 An allowance for doubtful debts is made when there is objective evidence that the Group will not be able to collect the debts.
 Bad debts are written off when identified.